 - He covered the latest trends in the articles

 - Articles were easy to read and digest

 - Increased the team to 300 people at the height

 - Started publishing about 7-15 high-quality articles per day

 - A blog that he started for free was sold at $50 million

-This is a great case study showing creative content’s value in marketing.
+This is a great case study showing creative content’s value in digital marketing.

 Justin Welsh started building his brand on LinkedIn at the beginning of 2019.
 And in about 6 months, he went from 0 to 20k followers.
 Then he eliminated his job as a distraction and focused entirely on building his brand based on the power of social media.

 Since then, it has only grown more with zero investment in ads or promotions.
 At present, not only does he have 290k followers but also an email list of 50,000 plus subscribers.

 What Justin did